wodby/php/README.md

 * `PHP_FPM_LOG_LEVEL` is set to `debug` by default
 * `gdb` is available

+## Users and permissions

+Default container user is `wodby:wodby` (UID/GID `1000`).
+PHP-FPM works from `www-data:www-data` user (UID/GID `82`) by default.
+User `www-data` is a part of `wodby` group, so if you want to give FPM permissions to certain files and directories (like public storage) you should change permissions to `644` or `755`.

+See https://github.com/wodby/php/issues/22 for more details.

 ## Complete PHP stack

 See [wodby/docker4php](https://github.com/wodby/docker4php) for the complete PHP stack.